 - The Golden Girls

-- In one episode, Sophia does this.
-There's even one thing she tries to take, but it's secured to its table, so it doesn't work.
+- In one episode, Sophia does this, stealing towels and initially the Bible, before deciding to put it back.
+She even tries to take the hotel room's phone, but since it's secured to its table, so it doesn't work.
 It's some kind of container that looks like a closed clamshell.

 - In another episode, she also starts taking first-aid supplies from a hospital room when they visit Rose there, telling Dorothy: "They expect us to take it; it's like hotel soap!"